 And don’t worry — the little tots don’t get left out here either.
 My toddler loved the lights and sounds in The Garden, a multisensory space in the museum’s basement.
 The cafes are great, and if you manage to leave without splurging at the gift shop, you’ve done well.

-Known world over for its dedication to decorative arts and design, the V&A makes up the trilogy of landmark museums in South Kensington.
-I feared it might be too highbrow for many children, unless Mum and Dad or older kids have real passions for what’s on display.
+Known world over for its dedication to decorative arts and design, the V&A Museum makes up the trilogy of landmark museums in South Kensington.
+I feared it might be too highbrow for many kids, unless Mum and Dad or older children have real passions for what’s on display.
 However, the museum’s stunning building warrants a visit in its own right, and free admission makes that possible.
 But the V&A do a great job catering for kids too.

 Unless there is something you specifically want to see, head up to Learning Station, where backpacks full of activity trails are free to hire.
 There are 12 different themes that essentially turn the museum into one big treasure hunt.
 And they change constantly: We visited in January when Chinese New Year was being celebrated, so making Chinese lanterns was one activity on offer.
 It’s a great way for younger kids to start exploring beautiful objects — not high-tech, but done well.